kuchedav/print_shape/README.md

 # print_structure

 ## Description
-Print structure of any arbitrary python object.
+Print structure of python object.
+Most python object types are supported.
+Please let me know if you would like some types added.

 ## Installation